 Stress can also lead to emotional problems, depression, panic attacks, or other forms of anxiety and worry.

-It also can bring on or worsen certain symptoms or diseases, research shows.
 It's not just the stress itself that's the problem.
 It's how you respond to it.

 For instance, if you smoke, use drugs, overeat, gamble, spend too much, or have risky sex, that's going to cause more problems.